Types of Computer Keyboard: Features, Examples & Pictures

 Conclusion

-FAQS about types of keyboard
+FAQS about computer keyboard types

 Keyboards can look different because of their layout or size.
 Some have more keys, and some have fewer.
 Some are made for other languages.